blues/sparrow-reference-web-app/README.md

 ngrok http 4000
 ```

-If all went well, you should see a screen in your terminal that looks like the image below. ngrok is all now forwarding all requests to `https://<your-id>.ngrok.io` to `http://localhost:4000`.
+If all went well, you should see a screen in your terminal that looks like the image below. ngrok is now forwarding all requests to `https://<your-id>.ngrok.io` to `http://localhost:4000`.
 Copy the forwarding address (shown in the red box below) to your clipboard, as you’ll need it in the next step.

 ![Example of ngrok running](https://user-images.githubusercontent.com/544280/161281285-0b20f600-3c88-4c81-98ea-aef7665f59d7.png)